cogtoolslab/cogtoolslab.github.io/_pages/prospective.md

 - ***Communication and organization:***
 	Researchers must communicate the results of their work.
 Strong writing and oral presentation skills are critical.
 I'm also looking for students who are well organized, thoughtful, and proactive about their own research and training.
 Especially in collaborative projects, it is important to communicate with me and other collaborators throughout the research process: reporting progress, asking for help, etc. We will generally use Slack and Github issues to discuss results and keep track of todo’s.

 It is important to emphasize that even if you don’t *currently* have the skills above, that doesn’t mean you can’t or shouldn’t work in the lab.
-If you are seriously interested in joining us, you are encouraged to invest time and energy acquiring some or more of these skills (e.g., through course projects, other research experiences), and then reach out to Dr. Fan to see if it is a good fit.
+If you are seriously interested in joining us, you are encouraged to invest time and energy independently acquiring some or more of these skills (e.g., through course projects), which will enable you to get more out of your research experience.
+If you are interested in gaining these skills but are not sure how, you can reach out to Dr. Fan for advice and pointers to resources.

+Beyond these practical skills, our lab is committed to equality, diversity, and inclusion in achieving and sustaining excellence in our scientific research.
+We aim to provide an intellectual environment that is at once welcoming, nurturing and challenging, and that respects the full spectrum of human diversity in race, ethnicity, gender identity, age, socioeconomic status, national origin, sexual orientation, disability, and religion.
+Above all, we are looking for lab members who share our commitment to actively creating and maintaining a safe environment founded on mutual respect and support.

 ### Prospective PhD Students and Postdocs